DadBodDao/DadBodDocs/docs/index.md

 Maintain his peak dad bod conditioning.
 Participate in minigames to earn tokens!

-These docs are still in the works!
+As should hopefully be quite obvious, these docs are still in the work.
 Please come back soon!
+They should be flourishing with the greatest of DadBod information and details!